 While they're still a bit damp, gently brush them out with an undercoat rake, and just see how much extra hair comes off, it's actually quite amazing.

-Many professional groomers have a "high-velocity dryer" which blows all the loose hair off your dog in a short amount of time.
+Many professional groomers have a high-velocity dryer which blows all the loose hair off your dog in a short amount of time.
 Think of a leaf-blower with a hose, designed specifically to dry and remove dog hair.
 It's extremely effective, and reduces shedding for 2 or 3 weeks afterwards.
-Ask your local groomer if this is an option for you.

 Found a great video on YouTube that shows just how great this works.
 Hop to 1:20 of the video to see it in action.